snowdriftcoop/snowdrift/CONTRIBUTING.md

           (plus some other logic that connects to the Haskell).
 For more details, see the documentation on [Shakespearean Templates].
         * Any .julius files are containers for JavaScript.
-        * For CSS, we're moving from .cassius and switching to Sass files (TODO: update this with documention for contributing to Sass once the process is finalized)
+        * For CSS, we use .sass and .silius files (TODO: document this better)

-    * For those familiar with Haskell, consider exploring our files and updating any code that doesn't match our code style (see the "Code style" section below).
-After you have some familiarity with the project, you can take on some real development tasks.
+    * For those familiar with Haskell, one way to get started is by exploring our files and updating any code that doesn't match our code style described below.

 * Read the code documention in this repo and other pages on the Snowdrift.coop [wiki].